Search DuPage County Public Records & Information: Free

 To request a death certificate copy, you must submit a written request and be either an immediate relative of the deceased person or someone with provable property or personal interest.
 The first copy costs $18, with an extra $6 for each additional copy.
 Plus, there’s a $3 shipping and handling fee.

 To order a copy online, you can use the ePay system to make a one-time payment using “Vital Records” as the category and “Death Certificate” as the payment type.
-You can pay online with a credit card or e-check, and then print, sign, and date your receipt.
+You can pay online with a credit card or e-check and then print, sign, and date your receipt.
 You must email a scan of your receipt, along with a photocopy of both the front and back of your photo ID, to [email protected] or fax it to 630.510.5411.

 To order a copy by mail, you can print and complete the Official Death Record Order Form (Spanish version) and send it with a check or money order made out to “DuPage County Health Department” and a copy of the front and back of your state-issued ID to: